-Prerequisites: Grade of A/B in Geometry and concurrent enrollment in Algebra II or higher and current science teacher approval required
+Prerequisites: Geometry and concurrent enrollment in Algebra II

 Physics is all around you: It's embedded within your five senses and helps you to understand how energy, forces and motion influence how the universe behaves.
 Students will have the opportunity to investigate topics with more depth and at an accelerated pace as compared to Physics 10012/20012.
 Students will have the opportunity practice critical thinking, problemsolving, collaboration and communication via: